legendarycode3/express-js-crash-course/readme.md

 ➡️ **Opinionated Vs Unopinionated (Framework)**
 ✔️ Opinionated (Frameworks): </br>
 1) Has a lot of rules  & conventions that you need to follow. </br>
+2) Suggested ways to do things .
+3) Strict folder  structure.